 Progesterone is secreted into the circulation in a pulsating way and the levels present in circulation are reflected in its concentrations in saliva.
 Therefore, measuring progesterone using saliva can be useful for monitoring the menstrual cycle in order to assess the time of ovulation and to determine the function of corpus luteum which is important during the early stages of pregnancy.
 Also, in order to perform a convenient hormone profile it is recommended to carry out many repeated samples due to the pulsating way progesterone is secreted into the circulation.
 This requirement makes saliva sampling (which represents the concentration of active free progesterone) an ideal method to carry out this analysis.

-The minimum sensitivity detection limit of progesterone using this human free progesterone in saliva ELISA kit was approximately 5.0 pg/ml.
-The dynamic assay range for this kit is 10.0 – 5,000.0 pg/ml.
+The minimum sensitivity detection limit of human free progesterone using current salivary progesterone ELISA kit was approximately 5.0 pg/ml.
+The dynamic range for this assay is 10.0 – 5,000.0 pg/ml.

 - Salivary progesterone excellently reflects free and total progesterone in plasma during pregnancy.
 Clin Chem.
 (1989) 35 (1): 168-72.
 Meulenberg P.M. and Hofman J.A.